celupa/political_engagement_research/README.md

 ## Data
 The World Values Survey is a questionnaire that covers a wide range of topics.
 The data is free to use but not distributable.
 The pristine version of the data (Wave 7) and other related documentation can be found here: https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp.
 Alternatively, a custom version of the data is available on this repository (custom_wvs7_data.parquet) that can be used in some parts of the analysis.
+Additionally, variable definitions and other supporting documentation can be found in the **misc** folder.

 The 7th wave ran from 2017 to 2022, after which the results were consolidated in one comprehensive dataset.
-For this project, only a handful of variables have been retained (dossier.py)
+For this project, only a handful of variables have been retained (see **assists/dossier.py**)
 <br/>

 ## How to